Scottish Word: Fykerie

 They think yer a deid dug and are dragging the bottom for yer corpse.
 But nae worries wee livin dug – yince yer cleeked up tae this rocket ah’ve got here ye’ll be up tae the … Continue reading Dug.

-“Gies a gaup o grub ah’m stervin.”
-Translated: gaup: large mouthful.
+“Gies a gowp o grub ah’m stervin.”
+Translate: gaup, gawp, gowp: large mouthful, to swallow big.
 “Have you a decent mouthful of food for me, I’m starving.”
-The Scottish Word: gaup with its definition and its meaning illustrated and captioned with … Continue reading Gaup.
+The Scottish Word: gowp with its definition and its … Continue reading Gowp.

 “It wisni me.”
-Translated: wisni: was not.
+Translate: wisni: was not.
 “It was not I.” The Scottish Word: wisni with its definition and its meaning illustrated and captioned with the word used in context in the Scots language and in … Continue reading Wisni.